5/1/2025

 Michelle Buck

-we haven't seen significant change in the competitive landscape versus what we have been tracking throughout the year.
-We had expected some increased competition certainly from the largest players in terms of innovation.
-We knew that there will be some of that coming.
-Smaller players and private label have been softening a little bit in terms of the momentum in the marketplace.
-They're certainly still out there, but in aggregate, there's been a little bit more internal sourcing across them.
-And then certain brands like Feastables and Tonys have been a bit more stable, but then again, they're sourcing more amongst that set of smaller brands.
-So we continue to track that over time, but overall, no significant changes that I would really highlight.
+Yeah, I would say we haven't seen significant change in the competitive landscape versus what we have been tracking throughout the year.
+You know, we had expected some increased competition, certainly from the largest players, In terms of innovation, you know, we knew that there will be some of that coming.
+You know, smaller players in private label have been softening a little bit in terms of the momentum in the marketplace.
+They're certainly still out there.
+But in aggregate, there's been a little bit more internal sourcing across them.
+And then certain brands like Feastables and Tony's have been a bit more stable.
+But then again, they're sourcing more amongst that set of smaller brands.
+So we continue to track that over time.
+But overall, no significant changes that I would really highlight.

 speaker

 Okay, thank you.
-Then a follow up, if I can come back to pricing point, please, because your pricing in Q1, North America, confessionary is 3%, that's lower than the market pricing.
-I think you're close to 8%.
-Obviously you have the price pack architecture, but with the cocoa price pretty much blocked in 2025.
-And from what you said, elasticity is a bit better or in line with your expectation.
-Do you see the possibility of having further pricing increase in the rest of the year to not only mitigate cocoa inflation, but potentially some tariff impact?
+Then a follow-up, if I can come back to a pricing point, please, because your pricing in Q1 North America confectionary is 3%.
+That's lower than the market pricing.
+I think you're close to the 8%.
+Obviously, you have the price pack architecture, but with the cocoa price pretty much blocking in 2025, and from what you said, elasticity is a bit better or in line with your expectation.
+Do you see the possibility of having further pricing increase in the rest of the year to not only mitigate COCO inflation, but potentially some tariff impact.
 Thank you.

 speaker